-For my sales page to my Ultimate Bloggers Toolkit product, I chose to be direct to the point.
+I chose to be direct to the point for my sales page to my Ultimate Bloggers Toolkit product.
 The reason is that if someone lands on this page, odds are they are a blogger who already knows me and my work.
 Because of this, I don’t have to do much “pre-selling.”

 How to write a sales page

 The sales page headline needs to communicate what the offer does for your customer and what goal it will help them reach.

 What is the ultimate destination?
 The headline must communicate how it helps them, what’s in it for them, and what they will receive or gain from taking action.